JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 outcome: |
-  Research Outcome : Being able to present a paper that touches all aspects of AI application , plus the failures Prototype Outcome :
+  Research Outcome : Being able to present a paper that touches all aspects of AI application, plus the failures
+  Prototype Outcome :